PantelisAntoniadis/PassBot_project/README.md

 	In Mysql prompt, run Sql scripts file from 'other_files' folder.

 ## To run PassBot:
+1. There are some custom actions that require connections to external services.
+	You would need to have your own Gmail account for passbot.
+	In 'actions.py' file fill the credentials for mysql database and gmail account and save it.

 1. Activate virtual environment.

 2. cd passbot
 	Use `rasa train` to train a model.

-3. Then, to run, first set up your action server in one terminal window:
+3. Then, use 'rasa run actions' to get up your action server in one terminal window.
-	'rasa run actions'

-	There are some custom actions that require connections to external services.
-	For these to run you would need to have your own Gmail account for passbot.
-	First, in 'actions.py' file fill the credentials for mysql database and gmail account and save it.

 4. In another window, run the bot:
 	'rasa shell'
-	Then talk to the bot in greek.
+	Then, talk to the bot in greek.

-5. If you would like to run Passbot on your website, you can use the 'webchat' folder or follow the
+5. If you would like to run Passbot on your website, you can use the 'webchat' folder.
-	instructions [here](https://github.com/botfront/rasa-webchat) to place the chat widget on your website.

 	5a.
 Replace the command 4 with :
 		'python -m rasa run --m ./models --endpoints endpoints.yml --port 5005 -vv --enable-api --cors "*"'
 	5b.
 Then from the 'webchat' folder run :
 		'python -m http.server 8000'
 	5c.
-Run Chatbot from browser:
+Run Chatbot from your browser:
 		http://Your_web_site:8000/index.html

+   Or you can follow the instructions [here](https://github.com/botfront/rasa-webchat) to place the chat widget on your website.

 ## Overview of the files